Home/Compare/Musaffa vs Zoya: Which Halal Stock Screener Is Better?

 Is Zoya free?

-The current directory records Zoya as a free halal stock screening option, but users should check Zoya's current product and pricing pages before relying on that status.
+Zoya is listed as a free halal stock screening option, but users should check Zoya's current product and pricing pages before relying on that status.

 Does Musaffa support portfolio screening?